header.php

 Not all requests will be approved as priority is given to organizations meeting the following criteria:

-Organization must be a non-profit.
+Organization must be a registered non-profit.
 We are not able to contribute to any organization affiliated with a political party or lobbying effort.

 Priority is given to organizations in the towns located within 10 miles of the museum including: Acton, Berlin, Bolton, Boxboro, Boylston, Clinton, Concord, Framingham, Harvard, Hudson, Lancaster, Littleton, Marlborough, Maynard, Northborough, Southborough, Stow, Sudbury, Wayland.